RobloxScripts00/AnomixHub/README.md

 # AnomixHub

-This script is under the [ANTI-SKID](https://raw.githubusercontent.com/RobloxScripts00/AnomixHub/refs/heads/main/Anti%20Skid%20License)) License, Please read before using it.
+This script is under the [Anti-Skid License](https://raw.githubusercontent.com/RobloxScripts00/AnomixHub/refs/heads/main/Anti%20Skid%20License), Please read before using it.

 AnomixHub is a work-in-progress script hub that offers various features for enhancing your experience in Roblox games.
 Currently, the hub includes: